bkromhout/realm-recyclerview-lite/README.md

 1. An item has been moved up
 2. An item has been moved down

 You should also notice that nowhere in this code, be it the `onMove` method above or the methods in `ItemDragHelper`, do we call *any* of the `notify*Changed` methods.
-This is intended, because `RealmBasedRecyclerViewAdapter` handles making the correct calls for you when it detects the changes you've made to your data (it relies on a `RealmChangeListener` to get these notifications, and if you wish to see how it decides which of the `notify*Changed` methods to call, take a look at the [`RealmBasedRecyclerViewAdapter` class][RealmBasedRecyclerViewAdapter Class]).
+This is intended, because `RealmRecyclerViewAdapter` handles making the correct calls for you when it detects the changes you've made to your data (it relies on a `RealmChangeListener` to get these notifications, and if you wish to see how it decides which of the `notify*Changed` methods to call, take a look at the [`RealmRecyclerViewAdapter` class][RealmRecyclerViewAdapter Class]).

 <a name="long-click-drag-trigger"/>
 ### Long Click as the Drag Trigger